-When someone has perinatal depression, they experience a range of symptoms, including feeling like they can’t cope with either their new role as a parent or with everyday tasks.
+The symptoms of perinatal depression include feeling like they can’t cope with either their new role as a parent or with everyday tasks.
 Many different things can contribute to someone developing perinatal depression, though it’s more common in a first-time parent.
-There are a range of things you can do to help manage your symptoms.
+There are a range of perinatal depression treatments that can help.

 This can help if: